Waste management is an essential service for our community, and one of our biggest challenges.

 Reducing, reusing and recycling waste is a priority for Redland City Council.

-By 2024 approximately 55 per cent of household waste in the Redlands will either be recycled or reused.
+By 2024 approximately 55 per cent of household waste in Redlands Coast will either be recycled or reused.
 This is the target which Redland City Council is working towards.

 While this figure is higher than the average across South East Queensland region, there is much to do over the next few years.